pipeforce/pipeforce.github.io/docs/guides/apps/020_app_testing.md

 ### Online Test Console

-You can run all of your remote tests also online using the Test Console.
-To do so, login to PIPEFORCE with your developer account and then in the `LOW CODE` section click on `Test Console` and then `Run Tests`.
+You can run all of your remote tests also online using the **Tests** view.
+To do so, login to PIPEFORCE with your developer account and then in the `LOW CODE` section click on `Tests` and then `Run Tests`.
 The test result is finally shown as a test report like this example shows:

 ![](../../img/test-console.png)